navy secf

 The SECF rates are:

-• ETV (Electronics Technician – Navigation) – accountable for all administrative and operational aspects of the submarine’s radar and navigation systems, programs, and equipment.
+• ETV (Electronics Technician – Navigation) – accountable for the operational efficiency of detecting, tracking, and identifying electronic equipment onboard.

-• FT (Fire Control Technician) – operates and maintains the advanced electronic equipment used in the submarine weapons systems, such as underwater weapons and guided-missile systems.
+• FT (Fire Control Technician) – operates and maintains the combat control systems as well as associated non-tactical computer systems and peripherals.

 Related ArticlePros and Cons Of Joining The Navy